Trial of John Brown: Spectators

 Brown was not the only happy man present.
-For those who supported slavery, the execution of Brown was a momentous event.
-Finally abolitionists were starting to be dealt with appropriately.
-The rope with which Brown was to be hung, made of South Carolina cotton, as visitors were told, was on display in the Sheriff's office.
+For those who supported slavery, the execution of Brown was a momentous event— the insurrectionist who posed a threat to the institution of slavery was punished.
+The rope with which Brown was to be hanged, made of South Carolina cotton, as visitors were told, was on display in the Sheriff's office.
 The Southern press was there in force.
 Hundreds of people visited the carpenter making Brown's coffin, asking for a piece of the board.
 Yet there were "very few strangers", according to a reporter who concealed his name.

 An article on the mood in Charles Town on the eve of Brown's execution is entitled "Revelry".
-The day before the execution the military held a dress parade.
-(Two weeks later, another was held the day before the executions of Brown's four captured allies, Green, Copeland, Cook, and Coppic.)
+The day before the execution the military held a dress parade; two weeks later, another was held the day before the executions of Brown's four captured allies, Green, Copeland, Cook, and Coppic.
 Members of the Young Guard, from Richmond, went door to door, "treating the fair occupants to some vocal as well as instrumental music."
 A military band, arrived from Richmond, briefly made everything "gleeful".
 The fife and kettle-drum were heard "continually".

-The roster of those present sounds like a foretaste of the Civil War.
-Thomas Jackson (the future Stonewall Jackson) was there, as were Robert E. Lee and 2,000 Federal troops and Virginia militia.
+In attendance were figures notable for their part in the Civil War, including Thomas Jackson (later known as "Stonewall Jackson"), Robert E. Lee, Virginia militia men, and 2,000 Federal troops.
 Actor John Wilkes Booth was present.
-Booth was such a white supremacist that in five years he would assassinate President Lincoln, after Lincoln supported giving Blacks the vote, which Booth called "nigger citizenship".
+Booth would five years later assassinate President Lincoln, in response to Lincoln's support for extending voting rights to black Americans, which Booth called "nigger citizenship".
 He had read in a newspaper about the upcoming execution of Brown, whom he called "the grandest character of this century."
-He was so interested in seeing it that he abandoned rehearsals at the Richmond Theater and travelled to Charles Town specifically for this purpose.
+Booth abandoned rehearsals at the Richmond Theater to travel to Charles Town specifically to see the execution.
 So as to gain access that the public would not have, he donned for one day a borrowed uniform of the Richmond Grays, a volunteer militia of 1,500 men traveling to Charles Town for Brown's hanging, to guard against a possible attempt to rescue Brown from the gallows by force.
-Planter and pro-slavery activist Edmund Ruffin, traditionally credited with firing the first shot of the Civil War (at Fort Sumter, where he traveled for the purpose), did the same.
+Planter and pro-slavery activist Edmund Ruffin, traditionally credited with firing the first shot of the Civil War at Fort Sumter, did the same.
 That Governor Wise would not be present made the paper, as did the fact that his son, newspaper editor O. Jennings Wise, was there as a militia member.